 All covered services are free.
 These are covered as long as your provider says you need the services.
-Look at the "Amount, duration and scope" column to see how many times you can get each service for free.
+Look at the "Service" column to see how many times you can get each service for free.
+Look At the "How to access" column to see if you need to get a referral or preapproval for the service.